Anerkiki/pokemon-island-resort/README.md

 There were **no Errors** or **Contrast Errors** in the Classes Page.

 <details>
-<summary>Fixed 'Possible Heading' alerts</summary>
+<summary>Fixed 'Possible Heading' Alerts</summary>

 ![Classes Page Summary](assets/images/readme/testing/wave/classes-page-summary-before.png)

-There were some 'possible heading' alerts on this page, which I amended by changing some of the paragraphs (`p` tags) with the `.lead` class to `h3` size headers with the `.lead` class instead.
+There were some 'Possible Heading' Alerts on this page, which I amended by changing some of the paragraphs (`p` tags) with the `.lead` class to `h3` size headers with the `.lead` class instead.

 Before:
 ```html